catalyst-cloud/catalystcloud-docs/source/getting-started/services.rst

 to instances.
 You could imagine block storage volumes as hard disk drives and solid state drives on a physical computer.
-Block storage volumes can be as large or as small as you want them to be, however they are not dynamic; you decide beforehand how much storage you want to particion.
+Block storage volumes can be as large or as small as you want them to be, however they are not dynamic; you decide beforehand how much storage you want to partition.

 Object storage service